Cardinal-Cryptography/contracts/upgradability/forward-proxy/forward_proxy/README.md

 Forward proxy is a contract which stores address of some other contract (actually deployed on chain, not just it's code hash) and provides a catch-all forwarding method.
 It is a method which will redirect any calls that do not match proxy's messages' selectors to the stored address.

-Such a proxy might, for example, be used to provide an interface to a stateless library that might need to be later upgraded.
+Such a proxy might, for example, be used to provide an interface to a stateless library that will need future upgrades.

 Note: as all logic is performed in the context of the logic contract, the storage won't be persistent between upgrades.